 Advanced Micro Devices (AMD) Dips More Than Broader Markets: What You Should Know

-Investors might also notice recent changes to analyst estimates for AMD.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for AMD should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 2.12% lower within the past month.
-AMD currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 11.36% higher.
+AMD is holding a Zacks Rank of #2 (Buy) right now.

-Also, we should mention that AMD has a PEG ratio of 1.59.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Electronics - Semiconductors was holding an average PEG ratio of 1.65 at yesterday's closing price.
+We can also see that AMD currently has a PEG ratio of 1.05.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Electronics - Semiconductors industry currently had an average PEG ratio of 1.7 as of yesterday's close.

 Advanced Micro Devices, Inc. (AMD): Free Stock Analysis Report